 Communications gateways offered by Cisco and supported by Progent's certified consultants include:

 Cisco's Expressway is an advanced unified communications and collaboration gateway that enables companies to allow colleagues, vendors, customers, or partners who are using various outside networks, workgroup applications, or endpoint equipment to connect to Cisco Unified Communication features.
 Cisco's Expressway collaboration gateway integrates with a Cisco Communications Manager deployment or Cisco Business Edition 6000 (BE6000), or can be run through the cloud with Cisco Hosted Collaboration Solution to make collaboration more universal.
 Important features of Cisco Expressway include:

 Cisco Unified Border Element (CUBE)

-Cisco Unified Border Element software can be licensed on Cisco IOS software and can be enabled on a wide selection of Cisco's enterprise router platforms, including ASR 1000, the ISR 4000 family, the ISR G2, and high-end models of the 800 Series fixed routers.
-The virtualized CUBE, or vCUBE, runs as a software load in an ESXi virtual application container.
+CUBE software is available for licensing on Cisco IOS software and can be run on a wide selection of Cisco's enterprise routers, including ASR 1000, the ISR 4000 Series, the ISR G2, and high-end models of the 800 fixed routers.
+The virtualized CUBE, called vCUBE, runs in a VMware ESXI virtual application container.